 ✪ Applicants can only take the lead and/or be the point of contact for one project.

 ✪ Attendance by two group members at the information session and the grantee orientation is required in order to receive funds.
 Failure to attend these meetings will result in your group not being eligible to receive funds.

 ✪ Applicants will receive an email regarding the status of the grant application.
 Failure to check email correspondence will disqualify you from receiving funding.

 ✪ Turn in your final report 30 days after project completion.
 All three group members must complete and sign off on the final report.
 Failure to submit final report on time will disqualify all group members from applying for a grant for one year.

 ✪ Come to a final grantee celebration and talk about the project.

-Before applying, at least one group member must attend an application information session.
+Before applying, at least two residents from your group must attend an application information session.

 Information Sessions will be held: